StrohmFn/Wikipedia-Round-Trip/README.md

 (Warning: probably a lot of RAM is needed for parsing, depending on the size of the region)
 Put the generated files in a 'resources' folder at the projects root level.
 Now you can start the app using this command:
-java -jar -Xmx10G wiki-trip.jar__
+java -jar -Xmx10G wiki-trip.jar
 (Note1: This may take some minutes)
-(Note2: The app also runs with less RAM, but to guarantee smooth behavior 10 gigabytes are recommended)
+(Note2: The amount of RAM needed depends on the size of the graph file.
+At least 8 gigabytes are recommended for the germany graph.)
 After it finished loading, you should be able to access the app under http://localhost:8080/ using your favorite browser.

 ## Screenshots